okblockchainlab/devdocs/docs/delegators/delegator-guide-cli.md

 ## OKChain Accounts

-At the core of every OKChain account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
+At the core of every OKChain account, there is a seed, which takes the form of a 12-words mnemonic.
 From this mnemonic, it is possible to create any number of OKChain accounts, i.e. pairs of private key/public key.
 This is called an HD wallet (see [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for more information on the HD wallet specification).

 ```
      Account 0                         Account 1                         Account 2